 - Colossus Climb: How you finish off the bosses.

 - The Computer Is a Cheating Bastard: Enemies with guns never reload, but you have to, which makes combat unfair at times.

-- Cosmetic Award: Aside of the achievements, simply leveling up (No challenges required) earns you decorations for "My Digs", which when selected takes you to a whole separate floor of Duke's casino which you can explore at will, much like Lara Croft's Mansion in Tomb Raider.
+- Cosmetic Award: Aside of the achievements, simply leveling up (No challenges required) earns you decorations for "My Digs", which when selected takes you to a whole separate floor of Duke's casino which you can explore at will, much like Croft Manor in Tomb Raider.
 Most of these are just photos of Duke doing manly things or giant gold statues of naked babes.

 - Crossing the Desert: The desert section with The Mighty Foot.

 - Disc-One Final Boss: In "The Doctor Who Cloned Me", after you fight and kill Dr. Proton, you'll find that the game isn't even halfway over yet.